chrismahoney/classyfieds/Exercise1/EXERCISE_1.md

  	* Only the User who created a Listing can update or delete a Listing
  	* An authenticated User can retrieve all Listings

+### Phase 3 - Stretch Goals ###

+Please implement any of the following stretch goals.
+They are in no particular order.

+ * Allow paging and/or filtering of Listings
+ * Add some type of self-documenting UI such as Swagger
+ * Create Unit Tests (note and include in the commit with your tests any bugs/improvements you make due to Unit Test development)

-### Phase 3 - Add Region based listings ###
+### Phase 4 - SUPER STRETCH GOAL - Add Region based listings ###

 We want to alter our very general classifieds API to limit Listings to Users based on an associated Region.
 Please make changes to satisfy the following requirements:

  * Each User is associated with a single Region.
 A Region has many Users.
  * When a User requests all Listings, they only receive Listings created by Users in the same Region as themselves.

-### Phase 4 - Stretch Goals ###

-Please implement any of the following stretch goals.
-They are in no particular order.

- * Allow paging and/or filtering of Listings
- * Add some type of self-documenting UI such as Swagger
- * Create Unit Tests (note and include in the commit with your tests any bugs/improvements you make due to Unit Test development)

 ## Questions ##